flamingquaks/promptrek/gh-pages/user-guide/adapters.md

 - **With `documents` field**: Generates one `.md` file per document using the document's `name` field
 - **Without `documents` field**: Generates a single `general.md` file containing the main `content`

 ⚠️ **Important for Sync**: The `general.md` file has special meaning - it maps to the main `content` field during sync.
-Do not rename this file if you want bidirectional sync to work correctly.
+Do not rename this file if you want round-trip sync to work correctly.
 All other `.md` files in `.continue/rules/` become `documents`.

 **MCP Servers Directory** (`.continue/mcpServers/*.yaml`):
 - Generates one YAML file per MCP server configuration